arangodb/docs/3.6/oasis/getting-started.md

 Please have following information at hand for registration:

 - An **email address**, required for email verification.

+If you use a public email service provider (e.g. Hotmail), make sure to have the following information at hand as well:

-- A **mobile phone number**, required for SMS verification (only if you use a public email service provider, e.g. Gmail).
+- A **mobile phone number**, required for SMS verification

 {% hint 'info' %}
 One mobile phone number will be associated with one account and cannot be